ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 To avoid waiting a week before withdrawing funds to Ethereum, optimistic rollup users can employ a **liquidity provider** (LP).
 A liquidity provider assumes ownership of a pending L2 withdrawal and pays the user on L1 (in exchange for a fee).

 Liquidity providers can check the validity of the user’s withdrawal request (by executing the chain themselves) before releasing funds.
-This way they have assurances that the transaction will be confirmed eventually (trustless finality).
+This way they have assurances that the transaction will be confirmed eventually (i.e., trustless finality).

-A user can have their exit from the rollup expedited by submitting the withdrawal transaction to an aggregator/sequencer.
-They can also send it directly to the L1 contract, which will delay the transaction, but protects against censorship.

 #### 2. EVM compatibility {#evm-compatibility}

 For developers, the advantage of optimistic rollups is their compatibility—or, better still, equivalence—with the [Ethereum Virtual Machine (EVM)](/developers/docs/evm/).
-EVM-compatible rollups rollups comply with specifications outlined in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) and support the EVM at the bytecode level.
+EVM-compatible rollups rollups comply with specifications in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) and support the EVM at the bytecode level.

 EVM-compatibility in optimistic rollups has the following benefits: